 One of the questions we hear most often is “But how do we sell on Facebook?”

-The answer is – Facebook is a place where PEOPLE meet – so selling there is the same as you sell in real life – B2B marketing is characterized by longer sales cycles that rely on intensive relationship and trust building.
+The answer is – Facebook is a place where PEOPLE meet – so selling there is the same as you sell in real life – B2B marketing is characterized by longer sales cycles that rely on the intensive relationship and trust-building.
 Keeping that in mind it’s clear that Facebook and social media can be leveraged for filling your pipeline, but just like in the offline world, it’s a bad idea to try starting a relationship with an aggressive sales pitch.